codific/zf2-brute-force-protection/README.md

 # Usage
 In the LoginController (or whatever controller is responsible for the login business logic):

+## Before running the authentication
-1. Before actually running the provided authentication credentials use the following code (or alike) to check whether there are too many requests:
+Before actually running the provided authentication credentials use the following code (or alike) to check whether there are too many requests:
 ```php
   $delay = \Codific\BruteForce::getLoginDelay();
   if($delay > 0)